top of page

 Don Juan

-Native to Cusco, sincere, respected, dedicated carrier of the ancient lineage, Don Juan serves as a guide for Ayahuasca retreats at Huachuma Wasi.
-His serious training in Ayahuasca curanderismo (healing) combined with the Andean shamanic tradition will make you feel safe and comfortable to explore the medicine and realize the benefits which you seek.
+Native to Cusco, a sincere, respected, dedicated carrier of the ancient lineage, Don Juan conducts Ayahuasca ceremonies at Huachuma Wasi.
+His serious training in Ayahuasca curanderismo (healing) combined with the Andean shamanic tradition will make you feel safe and comfortable to explore the medicine and realize the benefits that you seek.

 Drug Interactions and Medication Warning